By Father Andrew Young.

-Father Andrew Young is the vocations promoter for the Diocese of Covington, Ky.
+Father Andrew Young is pastor of St. Patrick Parish, Maysville, Ky.